 Harsh Realities of the Fashion Industry

-The world’s consumption of fast fashion is often blind to those behind the scenes, but an article from BBC’s Laura Bicker titled, “The truth behind your $12 dress: Inside the Chinese factories fuelling Shein's success,” investigates hard truths about the industry’s labor force.
+The world’s consumption of fast fashion is often blind to those behind the scenes, but an article from BBC’s Laura Bicker titled, “The truth behind your $12 dress: Inside the Chinese factories fuelling Shein's success,” investigates hard truths about one of the hidden costs of fast fashion – the industry’s labor force.

 Guangzhou